Skip to content

 Python environments#

-Our recommended way to use Python on the HPC is to create a custom environment using either virtualenv, Conda, or Anaconda.
+Our recommended way to use Python on the HPC is to create a custom environment using either uv, virtualenv, or Conda & Anaconda.
 All three tools are available and pre-installed on the HPC.
-If you are doing data science work, you will probably need to use Anaconda or Conda.
-If you are unsure, refer to this LinkedIn article.

 If you are confident that your Python script or app does not use any third-party libraries (i.e., you do not need to use pip), you can use the default system-wide Python environment.